Academic Catalog

 CNPH 44300 Photo Workshop (NLA)

-Individual experience preparatory to graduate study and to careers in photography.
+Prepares students for graduate study and careers in photography.
 Designed to fit the individual student's background and interests.
 May include research projects or advanced photography.
 Course participants are expected to complete an artist's essay that situates their work within the history of the medium and contextualizes its relationship to current intellectual and creative debates.
-Students may take a second semester of this course with permission of instructor.
-Prerequisites: CNPH 14100; CNPH 24200; 1 course from CNPH 30400-30499; senior standing.
+Prerequisites: CNPH 14100; CNPH 24200 or 1 course from CNPH 30400-30499.
 (F-S)

 4 Credits